dahnte/cs480/assignment2/README.md

 - Contains at least two 7's
 - The length of the string is between 4 - 16 characters

-How to win: Be the player to make the final edit and remove the last bit of the string.
+To win you must be the player to make the final edit and remove the last bit of the string.
 - During gameplay try to maintain an odd amount of indicies
 - Try to break up indicies with only 1 character in them by removing the index between them